vipu1212/DSCollapseView/README.md

-No effort required for initializing or anything.
-Just create a view which you want to make collapsing and assign it class DSCollapseView from Storyboard.
-This will set up a default collapse view which will collapse on dragging of it.
+No effort required for initializing.

+Just add a view which you want to make collapsing, and assign it class DSCollapseView from Storyboard.
+This will set up a default collapse view which will collapse on dragging.